crypto-com/thaler-docs/docs/getting-started/genesis.md

     The configuration of evidence of malfeasance by validators.

     - `"max_age_num_blocks"`:
-       *This field is to be deprecated.*
+      _This field is to be deprecated._
     - `"max_age_duration"`:
-      The time duration of unbonding, in nanoseconds.
+      The maximum age of evidence, in nanoseconds.
+It is also the "unbonding period", the time duration of unbonding.

   - `"validator"`
     - `"pub_key_types"`: The supported validator public key types.